-With the news that Ben Affleck will no longer donning the Cowl as Batman for any future films, fans everywhere are clamoring for any information on who will win the Hollywood Battle For The Cowl!
+With the news (confirmed this week) that Ben Affleck will no longer be donning the Cowl as Batman for any future films, fans everywhere are clamoring for any information on who will win the Hollywood Battle For The Cowl!

-Word is director Matt Reeves already has his favorite choice in mind: Jake Gyllenhaal.
+Word had been that director Matt Reeves already has his favorite choice in mind: Jake Gyllenhaal.

 Gyllenhaal is an interesting choice and probably more likely to receive some serious consideration this time around than he did previously.
 He was in the running for Batman Begins, which he lost to Christian Bale and his raspy voice, but now has the successes of End of Watch and Nightcrawler padding his resume.